the8gency/say-hello-pgm-thabisadingani/README.md

 ### MY EXPERIENCE 💼

+⏳*2022-2022*

+📝Front-end developer (internship)

+- Developing user-facing features.
+- Determining the structure and design of web pages.
+- Building reusable code for future use.
+- Ensuring web design is optimized for smartphones.
+- Maintaining brand consistency throughout the web pages.
+- Using a variety of tools & frameworks and technologies to create the web pages.

 🏬 **Primark**

 ⏳*2016-2018*

 📝Sales Assistant

 - Stock control and management.
 - Reporting discrepancies and problems to the supervisor.
 - Stocking shelves with merchandise.
 - Giving advice and guidance on product selection to customers.

 🏬 **Group Van Vooren**

 ⏳*2015-2015*

 📝 Soil Analyst

 - Studie soil characteristics and classifies soil.
 - Perform soil chemical analysis.
 - Investigate responses of specific soil types to soil management practices.

 <br/>

 ### MY EDUCATION 📚

 🏫**Arteveldehogeschool**

-⏳*2020-Now*
+⏳*2020-2022*

 - Associate Degree in Computer Programming.

 🏫**UGent**